 Here’s how scripts and macros work, and how you can adapt them to boost your productivity.

 - Website Uptime Monitor creates a log of the uptime and downtime of a given URL, which allows you to track your website’s load time and know immediately if it goes down.
-In this case, the script is already embedded inside a Google Sheet, so you simply adapt the parameters (like the URL you want to monitor) and let it run.
+In this case, the script is already embedded inside a Google Sheet, so you’ll simply adapt the parameters (like the URL you want to monitor) and let it run.

 - Docs to Markdown will convert a Google Doc into the popular Markdown format that many content management systems require.
-Again, the developer provided all the code, so you can simply copy and paste it into a blank Scripts Editor project.
+Again, the developer provided all the code, so you can just copy and paste it into a blank Scripts Editor project.

-If you pick the former, then the macro will run from the same place in the spreadsheet every time, but if you choose the latter, the macro will run from whichever cell is currently highlighted.
-Here’s an example: Say you wanted to turn the top row of a spreadsheet pink every time the macro ran.
+If you pick the former, the macro will run from the same place in the spreadsheet every time, but if you choose the latter, the macro will run from whichever cell is currently highlighted.
+For example, say you wanted to turn the top row of a spreadsheet pink every time the macro ran.
 In that case, you would use absolute references, since you always want the top row to be the one that changes color.
 However, if you wanted to pink-ify the cell to the left of the currently-selected one, you would need relative references.